The Adaptive Assessment Advantage

 2. Quicker Feedback

 Adaptive assessments immediately provide results to students and teachers.
 The speed of feedback means that teachers can see how the class is performing right away and differentiate instruction.
 Real-time data insights allow for instruction adjustments based on current events rather than when it is too late to make a difference.
-Teachers benefit by spending more time acting on the results rather than on the analysis.
+It’s the adaptive assessment advantage for teachers that benefits them by spending more time acting on the results rather than on the analysis.
 This will play a critical role in providing educators with the information needed to improve learning outcomes in the classroom.

 3. Positive Testing Experience